numpy/numpy/doc/source/reference/c-api/array.rst

     *ctypeptr* (which must be large enough to handle the incoming memory).

+    Returns -1 on failure, and 0 on success.

 .. c:function:: PyObject* PyArray_TypeObjectFromType(int type)

     Returns a scalar type-object from a type-number, *type*